oudeismetis/oudeis/content/blog/2020/waterfall-instinct.md

 The ~~shortest~~ quickest path between two points is to only travel a short distance.

 Be as minimalist with your scope as you can possibly be so as to build the most bare bones and barely working version you can put in the hands of someone who you know will complain about it.
-Even when you think you've cut away all the excess, try to find another bell or whistle you THINK you need...and cut that too.
+Even when you think you've cut away all the excess, try to find another bell or whistle you THINK you need. . .and cut that too.

 This is something I've learned time and again working on side projects.
 I'm always tempted to add more useful, interesting, or exciting features to the list of things I'm trying to do.
 But even the tiniest of features often results in a huge increase in the amount of effort.
 It's a recipe for shelves of [unfinished projects](/projects/thanos).